zubinchopra/portaldocs/portal-sdk/templates/portalfx-extensions-bp-blades.md

 * Never remove parameters from their `Parameters` type

+* Use standard `<a href="#">` tags when adding `fxclick` to open child blades to make the links accessible.

+* Do not use `<div>` tags when adding `fxClick` to open child blades.
+The <div>` tags require apply additional HTML attributes to make the links accessible.

+* Do not use the **Knockout** `click` data-binding to open child Blades.
+The `fxClick` data-binding was developed specifically to handle asynchronous click communication between the Portal Shell IFrame and the  extension's IFrame.

+* Do not call any of the `container.open*` methods from within an `fxclick handler`.
+If the extension calls them, then the `ext-msportalfx-activated` class will be automatically added to the html element that was clicked.
+The class will be automatically removed when the child blade is closed.

 * Avoid observables when possible

   The values in non-observables are much more performant than the values in observables.
 Specifying a string instead of a `KnockoutObservable<string>`, os specifying a boolean instead of a `KnockoutObservable<boolean>` will improve performance whenever possible.
 The performance difference for each operation is not large, but when a blade can make tens or hundreds of values, they will add up.